 Many Speech-Language & Audiology Canada (SAC) members and associates are facing professional, financial and personal challenges associated with the rapidly changing COVID-19 pandemic.
-As health care professionals, many of you are providing front-line care.
 SAC wishes to thank you for your commitment to your patients, clients and your profession during these most trying of times.

 Members and associates may find the following resources helpful when making decisions about their professional practice in light of COVID-19.
 Click on the buttons below to jump to each list of resources:

-SAC strongly advises that members who are registered with a provincial regulatory body follow guidance provided by their regulatory body.
-Below are some other resources to help guide clinical practice and telepractice during this pandemic.
+Below are some resources to help guide clinical practice and telepractice during this pandemic.